Kamil-Anil/Kamil-Anil.github.io/_pages/portfolio.md

 In this study, a method was introduced for calculation of optical constants of the blends made out of any concentration ratio of donor and acceptor organic materials.
 This process removes the need for ellipsometry and sample fabrication steps for different blend ratios.
 The method is based on the the principle of mixtures, in which optical constants of individual materials are scaled according to compositions.

 This project was also presented in 21st National Optics, Electro-Optics and Photonics Workshop at KOÇ University in 2023.
-I was "third writer".
+I was *third writer*.
 Again, if you interest more you can check out our [poster](https://kamil-anil.github.io/files/Poster_OrganicBlends_v1.pdf)